Planned fossil fuel output swamps Paris climate goals - Journal du Cameroun

 Oil, gas and coal output already planned or in the pipeline will overwhelm efforts to cap global warming at levels consistent with a liveable planet, the UN and leading research groups warned Wednesday.

-The world is on track to produce 50 percent more fossil fuels than could be burned without increasing Earth’s surface by more than two degrees Celsius above preindustrial levels, they said in a major report.
+The world is on track to produce 50 percent more fossil fuels than could be burned without increasing Earth’s surface temperature by more than two degrees Celsius above pre-industrial levels, they said in a major report.

-If temperature rise is to be limited to 1.5C, planned fossil fuel production is more than double what can be tolerated.
+If temperature rise is to be limited to 1.5C (2.7 Farenheit), planned fossil fuel production is more than double what can be tolerated.

 The 2015 Paris Agreement calls for blocking global warming at well below 2C, and 1.5C if possible.